-My old friend Kim Long has just revised his classic, The Moon Book, and I am giving it the once over.
+When my old friend Kim Long revised his classic, The Moon Book, I helped give it the once-over.
 As part of my process, the question came up for me about the names of moon phases.

 New moon, of course, refers to the fact that this phase the moon is considered by astronomers to have entered a new orbital cycle (called a lunation by astronomers).
 Full moon signifies that the full visible surface of the moon is illuminated.
 First quarter moon means the moon is one quarter of the way through the current orbital cycle.
 Third or last quarter moon means the moon is three-quarters of the way through the cycle, as measured from one new moon to the next.

 In between we have crescent moons, clearly named for their shape, which can be waxing (growing) or waning (diminishing).
 And we also have gibbous moons, indicating a shape that is unequally curved outward on both sides, but not full.
 Gibbous moons also wax and wane depending on its time in the cycle.
 Learn much more about the various phases of the moon at EarthSky’s article Four keys to understanding moon phases.